-• whistle-blowing and for receiving and investigating complaints from the public
+• raising concerns and for receiving and investigating complaints from the public

-A Raising Concerns policy has been consulted on during the year and will be presented to the Joint Committee in June for notation.
-This policy takes into account the updated guidance set out in the NIAO document "Raising Concerns: A Good Practice Guide for the Northern Ireland Public Sector".
+The Raising Concerns policy takes into account the updated guidance set out in the NIAO document "Raising Concerns: A Good Practice Guide for the Northern Ireland Public Sector".

 In addition, there is a complaints policy in place, which is publicly available on the arc21 website.